bcgov/how-to-workshops/vault/README.md

 - `serviceaccount`

 ## Annotation
-We elected to use the annotation / sidecar method.
+We elected to use the annotation / Vault Agent Injector method.
 [This was helpful from Hashicorp](https://www.vaultproject.io/docs/platform/k8s/injector/examples).

 In the following example, it contains the minimum configuration needed for Vault init container to work.
 If you are looking for advanced configurations, such as vault init container resource config and so on, options can be found from the [annotation doc](https://www.vaultproject.io/docs/platform/k8s/injector/annotations)!